Ctrl-Admiral/Programming-Techniques/specs (1).md

 - [Forwarding references](#forwarding-references) which use the rvalue reference token, make it possible to write a generic function wrapper that forwards its arguments to another function, and works whether or not its arguments are temporary objects and/or const.
 This is called 'perfect forwarding'.

+***Cons:***
 - Rvalue references are not yet widely understood.
 Rules like reference collapsing and the special deduction rule for forwarding references are somewhat obscure.

 - Rvalue references are often misused.
 Using rvalue references is counter-intuitive in signatures where the argument is expected to have a valid specified state after the function call, or where no move operation is performed.

+***Decision:***
-Do not use rvalue references (or apply the && qualifier to methods), except as follows:
+Do not use rvalue references (or apply the `&&` qualifier to methods), except as follows:

 - You may use them to define move constructors and move assignment operators (as described in [Copyable and Movable Types](#copyable-and-movable-types).

-- You may use them to define &&-qualified methods that logically "consume" `*this`, leaving it in an unusable or empty state.
+- You may use them to define `&&`-qualified methods that logically "consume" `*this`, leaving it in an unusable or empty state.
 Note that this applies only to method qualifiers (which come after the closing parenthesis of the function signature); if you want to "consume" an ordinary function parameter, prefer to pass it by value.

 - You may use forwarding references in conjunction with [`std::forward`](http://en.cppreference.com/w/cpp/utility/forward), to support perfect forwarding.